SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 - The result is a value with the associated dictionary type.
 - The arguments of the functions can cover one or more SQL expressions.
 - For all available functions and for more information, refer to [this topic](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_sql_builtin_functions.htm) in the ABAP Keyword Documentation and the subtopics.
-- The functions are also covered in other cheat sheets such as the *Misc Built-In Functions* cheat sheet.
+- The functions are also covered in other cheat sheets such as the [Built-In Functions](24_Builtin_Functions.md) cheat sheet.

 ### Numeric Functions